Answering Questions About Interior Designing

 An interior designer has the breadth of knowledge of materials, styles and space planning to assist with timely and proper development of your project.
 Although, many television shows showing kitchen and bath projects would have you believe that they are do-it-yourself projects, they are not.
 An interior designer has an education in the study of space, function and safety of the materials of construction.
 Similar to the manner that an architects specialize, so do interior designers.
 Our firm specializes in kitchen, bath and cabinetry projects.
 Most importantly, we are certified kitchen designers through the National Kitchen and Bath Association (NKBA) and follow their extensively developed guidelines and good practices for safe kitchen and bath design.
 We take into consideration the complex ergonomics required for the various activities taking place in the space, and insure efficient use of the environment through functional flow.
 Specifications related to appliances, lighting levels, material selections and Americans with Disabilities Act (ADA) guidelines, where needed, are just a few of all parts of any project we do.

-We offer Rutt HandCrafted Cabinetry, Rutt Regency and NEFF Kitchens.
+We offer Rutt HandCrafted Cabinetry and Rutt Regency.
 These products cover a complete range of design flexibility in true custom, built-to-design, traditional to contemporary, that allow us to design a high-quality, timeless space for you.
-Rutt Regency, our newest cabinet line, delivers affordable luxury with the talent and quality of the Rutt craftsmen behind it.
+Rutt Regency, delivers affordable luxury with the talent and quality of the Rutt craftsmen behind it.

 Absolutely!
 We often collaborate with architects and designers.
 We know that a collaborative approach with the other professionals involved in your project has your best interests at heart.